 There isn’t much in the way of news and rumours about a 5G iPhone yet and that in itself suggests we might not see one before 2020.

 What we have heard also paints that picture.
-It’s been specifically rumoured that Apple will launch a 5G phone in 2020, and more recently the company has revealed that it’s currently working out which 5G modem to use, with options from Samsung, Intel and MediaTek seemingly being the front-runners.
+It’s been specifically rumoured that Apple will launch a 5G phone in 2020, powered by an Intel modem, and more recently the company has suggested that it’s currently working out which 5G modem to use, with options from Samsung, Intel and MediaTek seemingly being the front-runners.

 The first 5G phones

 The world’s biggest mobile chip maker Qualcomm unveiled the first mobile 5G modem in October 2016.
 It’s called the Snapdragon X50, and some phones such as the Samsung Galaxy S10 5G, have already launched with it (not that you can buy them in England yet).

 That’s one of a number of 5G phones that have already been announced.
 Others include the likes of the Huawei Mate X and Xiaomi Mi Mix 3 5G.
 Most can’t be bought anywhere yet and none can be bought in the UK, but we will start seeing some land here at the same time as 5G networks launch in the UK, which could be as soon as this summer.

 At the Snapdragon X50 launch event, Qualcomm even provided its own 5G smartphone reference design.
 This handset was notable for featuring a tiny millimetre wave antenna, which will be a necessary feature of any early 5G phone hoping to connect to the higher 28 GHz frequency.

 As noted above, Apple and Qualcomm have been at serious loggerheads of late, to the tune of a multi-billion dollar lawsuit.
 As of last year’s iPhone XS, Apple no longer uses any Qualcomm chips in its phones, so it’s unlikely that the X50 will make it into an iPhone.